mudler/Algorithm-Sat-Backtracking/README.md

        `[['blue', 'green'], ['green', '-yellow']]`

 Hence, each row means an **AND**, while a list groups two or more **OR** clauses.

+Returns 0 if the expression can't be solved with the given clauses, the model otherwise.

 Will follow a package to help to define proper expressions soon.